-Campbell is a small rural community, with a population of approximately 3800, located near Interstate 86.
-The majority of the residents commute to work in Bath or Corning.
+Campbell, New York, is a small rural community with a population of approximately 3800 and located near Interstate 86.
+The majority of the residents commute to work in nearby Bath or Corning.

-Early Mention of Campbell’s Roman Catholic community begins in the 1850s when Rev. Thomas Cunningham, and later Rev. Peter Coogan from Corning (which was a part of the Buffalo diocese) celebrated Mass in private homes.
-Most Catholics were Irish immigrants working primarily in the nearby tanneries.
+Early mention of Campbell’s Roman Catholic community begins in the 1850s when Rev. Thomas Cunningham, and later Rev. Peter Coogan from Corning, which then was a part of the Buffalo diocese, celebrated Mass in private homes.
+At the time, most Catholics were Irish immigrants, working primarily in the nearby tanneries.
 They were often observed walking along the river to attend Mass in Corning.

 1926 – 1991 MISSION PARISH AND ABC